Western Premier League: History

 The Western Premier League was founded in 1994 as the Central West Soccer League, with East Dubbo United taking out the inaugural championship, defeating Bathurst 75 on penalties 4–3 in the grand final, after the score was locked at 2-all at the end of extra-time.

 The competition ran from 1994 until the end of 2012 before collapsing after Westside Panthers and Dubbo Bulls all pulled out in quick succession, leaving just three teams in the competition.
 The competition was later revived ahead of the 2020 season, with nine teams initially entering the first WPL season in eight years, later reduced to seven teams by July when the season commenced after a delay caused by the COVID-19 pandemic.

 Format

-As of the 2023 season, the competition consists of nine teams from around the Central West region of New South Wales.
-Each team will play each other twice, to form a 18-round, round robin format.
-The current finals format is yet to be determined, but it will concluded with a grand final to determine the champion, usually held at the ground of the highest-ranked team.
+As of the 2026 season, the competition consists of six teams from around the Central West region of New South Wales.
+Each team will play each other three times, to form a 15-round, round robin format.
+The finals format involves the top four team, played under the Page–McIntyre top four system The grand final to determine the champion will be held at the ground of the major semi-final winner.

 Current clubs and location

-The following clubs will participate in the 2023 Western Premier League:
+The following clubs will participate in the 2026 Western Premier League: